AlexandreLarget/CNN_what_do_you_see/README.md

 # Results<a class="anchor" id=2></a>

 For each image, we will display 12 output images per convolutional block (images are selected by sorting the sum of their matrix).
+Since the shape of each image after been through is [X, X, 1], the displayed plots will be in black and white.
+We are using the default colormap of matplotlib, 'viridis', which variations goes from dark blue to yellow.

 ## Image 1<a class="anchor" id=21></a>